simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 ## Line cap setting

-Line cap setting will change line edge style.
-This can be set by the `cap` argument and `LineCaps` enum values are acceptable.
+Line cap setting changes line edge style.
+The `cap` argument sets this style setting, and `LineCaps` enum values are acceptable.

 There are three `LineCaps` options, as follows:

-- BUTT: This is the default value, and no cap will be applied.
+- BUTT: This is the default value, and it sets no cap.
-- ROUND: This will change the line edge to the rounded one.
+- ROUND: This changes the line edge to the rounded one.
-- SQUARE: This is similar to BUTT, but the line length will be increased by the squared edge.
+- SQUARE: This is similar to BUTT, but it increases the line length by the squared edge.

 ```py
 # runnable